 There is no a specific court that deals with construction disputes only.
 This depends on the nature of the construction in dispute.
 The courts of first instance are the municipal or basic courts.
 The court of first instance can reach a judgment which can be appealed in a higher court.

 Once the higher court decides on an appeal, the judgment becomes final and legally binding and cannot be appealed further.
 However, these judgments can still be the subject of a special procedure in exceptional circumstances known as 'revision'.
 This application is filed with the supreme court and if successful, can reverse the decisions of the lower courts.

-Generally, construction disputes are heard in the Supreme Court of the province or territory where the project is located.
-Canadian 'Supreme' or 'Superior' Courts (referred to as 'Queen’s Bench' in some provinces) are cloaked with both legal and equitable jurisdiction.
+Generally, construction disputes are heard in the Supreme Court or equivalent of the province or territory where the project is located.
+Canadian “Supreme” or “Superior” Courts (referred to as “King’s Bench” in some provinces) are cloaked with both legal and equitable jurisdiction.
 So, unlike some jurisdictions in the United States, there is no separate equity or chancery court, for equitable relief such as an injunction or specific performance.